 There are plenty of eateries around the Vatican.
-Try to avoid the restaurants with pushers handing out flyers.
+Try to avoid the restaurants with pushers standing outside handing out flyers.

 3. St. Peter’s Square

-After lunch admire St. Peter's Square.
-The beautiful piazza is perhaps Gian Lorenzo Bernini's greatest contribution to Vatican City.
-The square is lorded over by hundreds of statues of biblical figures and saints created by Bernini's workshop.
+After lunch continue your one day in Vatican City itinerary with a visit to the stunning St. Peter’s Square.
+The beautiful piazza is perhaps Gian Lorenzo Bernini’s greatest contribution to Vatican City.
+The square is lorded over by hundreds of statues of biblical figures and saints created by Bernini’s workshop.

 In 1656, Pope Alexander VII commissioned Bernini to build a vast square worthy of the basilica.
 Prior to Bernini, the piazza was an empty space with a lone obelisk, brought to Rome by Caligula around 37 A.D.